Having the conversation

 Our trained counsellors are here to help you and your loved one.
-We understand what you're going through and can help you find ways to deal with your problems and support you and your friend or family for as long as you need.
+We understand what you're going through and can help you find ways to deal with your problems.
 Our counselling services also extend to the family and friends of those who gamble.

 Local Gambler's Help providers offer face to face and phone counselling by appointment, giving you greater choice.

 Gambler's Help services are available in over 100 locations across Victoria.
 Some locations may be available by appointment only.
 Please contact your local Gambler's Help service to find the nearest location to you.

 In-language counselling services are available for Arabic, Chinese and Vietnamese speaking communities, and some other languages by request.

 Balancing your desire for being honest and open about what's happened, with your loved one’s need for privacy, may be difficult.
 But it is necessary that the person continues to be open about their gambling and finances with family and/or close friends.
 It is especially ideal for gambling friends to know what has happened.
 This way they can help your loved one avoid gambling venues and give them some space.

 Who decides who we tell?

 You might be tempted to tell people about your loved one's gambling problem, on their behalf.
 In general, it is better for the person to decide for themselves who they tell.
 This is not always possible though, particularly if they are in denial.
 If you feel that you really need to tell others, it’s important to consider the benefits with the potential consequences.
 These could include damaging the trust and communication you have with your loved one.

 Dealing with negative reactions

 If your loved one is denying that they have a gambling issue, to you, or themselves, beating them over the head with it is unlikely to get them talking.